Delta Air lines Logo

 Delta Air Lines (Second era) Logo 1976

-In honor of the bicentennial of the United States, the company decorated the aircraft with the Widget logo, which was stylized as the American flag.
-Above was the phrase “DELTA AIR LINES” in the form of an arch, and below was the phrase “WE THE PEOPLE 1776 1976”.
+The company decorated the aircraft with the Widget logo, stylized as an American flag, to commemorate the United States bicentennial.
+Above was the inscription “DELTA AIR LINES” as an arch, and below was the phrase “WE THE PEOPLE 1776 1976.”
 All elements were drawn in a white circle with a dark blue border.

 1985 – 1987